Killing of Manadel al-Jamadi: Circumstances of death

-US Navy SEALs had apprehended al-Jamadi following the 27 October 2003 bombing of Red Cross offices in Baghdad that killed 34 people, including one US soldier, and left more than 200 wounded.
+U.S. Navy SEALs had apprehended al-Jamadi following the 27 October 2003 bombing of Red Cross offices in Baghdad that killed 34 people, including one U.S. soldier, and left more than 200 wounded.
 At approximately 4:00a.m. on 4 November 2003, al-Jamadi was led by American forces into the prison, naked from the waist down wearing only a purple shirt and jacket with a green sandbag over his head, while answering questions in both Arabic and English with his handlers.

 A ghost prisoner (a detainee not logged in the records) said he was passive and nervous "like a scared child", and there was reportedly "no need to get physical with him", although an interrogator soon started shouting at him, demanding to know where weapons were hidden.

 On 28 April 2004, photos taken by Jeremy Sivits and some other soldiers present in the prison were made public via CBS News.

 The cause of his death was not generally known until 17 February 2005, when it was revealed that he had died after a fruitless half-hour interrogation, during which, contrary to official guidelines, he was suspended from a barred window by his wrists, which were bound behind his back.
 News reports called al-Jamadi's treatment Palestinian hanging torture.
 Associated Press correspondent Seth Hettena reported that 30 minutes after beginning his questioning of the prisoner, the CIA interrogator called for guards to reposition al-Jamadi, who he believed was "playing possum" as he slouched with his arms stretched behind him.
 But the guards found otherwise:

 "After we found out he was dead, they were nervous", Specialist Dennis Stevanus said of the CIA interrogator and translator.
 "They didn't know what the hell to do."